Michigan Robotics is committed to providing its members with an environment filled with integrity, enthusiasm, and respect. We value everyone.

 Robotics with respect

-Treating one another with respect means understanding that we each bring an array of skills and perspectives to our community.
-It also means understanding that our respective roles can impose more responsibility on, and in practice, give more power to, specific members.
-Those “empowered” members of our community must be especially cognizant of the even higher standard of conduct that is required of that role, and understand the sense of vulnerability that members with less power, especially students, may feel.
-Students, our most cherished members, deserve our highest respect.
+Treating one another with respect also means understanding that we each bring an array of skills and perspectives to Robotics and hold different levels of responsibility and power.
+The empowered members of our community must be especially cognizant of the even higher standard of conduct that is required of that role, and understand the sense of vulnerability that members with less power, especially students, may feel.
+Students deserve our highest respect.

-As roboticists, we also have the opportunity to serve society with our work, and especially people considered part of more vulnerable populations or those from non-majority groups.
-This work, the hardware and software that compose our robots, acts as an extension of our own values.
-As such, we need to ensure that our designs, programming, building, testing, and the actual function of our robots treat humans and human interactions with respect.
+Our work, the hardware and software that compose our robots, acts as an extension of our own values.
+As such, we also need to ensure that our designs, programming, building, testing, and the actual function of our robots treat humans and human interactions with respect.

 Integrity in action

 As any field of technology, robotics has the leverage to greatly shape our future, and our honest, fair, and ethical actions here will help such behavior become the expectation everywhere.
-Especially in robotics, where fiction can intertwine with what has actually been achieved in a lab, it is important to report our actual success and failure.
+Especially in robotics, where fiction can intertwine with what has actually been achieved in a lab, it is important to report our actual success and failure as we create smart machines.
 Even outside of the lab, integrity is vital in our work, and while it might be tested by others’ demands or actions, we must adhere to what is right.

 These three tenets, robotics with respect, enthusiastic outreach, and integrity in action, are what the Robotics Institute works toward, complementing the College of Engineering’s values while pursuing diversity, equity, and inclusion.